biolink/biolink-model/docs/has_excipient.md

 ---
-parent: Node Properties
+parent: Predicates
 title: biolink:has_excipient
 grand_parent: Slots
 layout: default
 ---

-# Slot: has_excipient
+# Relation: has_excipient

-one or more (generally inert) chemical substances which are formulated alongside the active ingredient of a drug
+translator_minimal
+{: .translator_minimal-subset-label }

+holds between a drug and a chemical substances in which the latter is a part of the former, and is a biologically inactive component

 URI: [biolink:has_excipient](https://w3id.org/biolink/vocab/has_excipient)